mayu-live/framework/ARCHITECTURE.md

 ## Routing, Modules, and Assets (Klenod)

-Mayu delegates source loading, transforms, routing, assets, source maps, and file watching to Klenod. `Mayu::Klenod::Configuration` supplies the framework
+Mayu delegates source loading, transforms, routing, assets, source maps, and file watching to Klenod. `Mayu::Build::Configuration` supplies the framework
 defaults: `app` as the source directory, `app/pages` as the route directory, Klenod Haml configured with Mayu's component base and VDOM factory, and Klenod's Ruby, CSS, JavaScript, image, SVG, JSON, and static-file plugins.